 We are a church in Ripley in Derbyshire, a market town just north of Derby.
 We are a warm and welcoming community of Christians from the town and wider area who love God and love Ripley and are looking for God’s blessing for this town and area.
 We are part of the Church of England, and our church of All Saints is the parish church for most of the town of Ripley and some of the nearby area.
 We long to see our lives and communities transformed through the love of Jesus.

-Unfortunately, due to the spread of COVID-19, all services and meetings usually held in the church have been suspended until further notice, and the church building must remain closed.
-However the church community still remains active and supportive – in prayer, in conversations by phone and online, and in practical help where needed.
+We are all still affected by the spread of COVID-19, and none of the meetings that have usually been held in the church are currently able to happen.
+Due to the second lockdown, the church building is not open in the week, and there are no services happening in the building on a Sunday.
+Despite limitations, the church community remains active and supportive – in prayer, in conversations by phone and online, and in practical help where needed.

 Some resources that you may find useful:

-- Our main activity is on our Facebook Page – you can access this whether or not you are a Facebook user.
-In our Videos section you can watch whole services that have been live-streamed on Sundays, and some ‘thoughts for the day’.
+- Our main online activity is on our Facebook Page – you can access this whether or not you are a Facebook user.
+In our Videos section you can watch whole services from past Sundays, and some other past services and video messages.

-- If you have trouble accessing the Facebook resources, some videos can also be viewed and downloaded from our website Videos section.
+- If you have trouble accessing the Facebook or YouTube resources, some videos can also be viewed and downloaded from our website Videos section.

 - Our “Rhythm of Daily Prayer” booklet is available in our Leaflets section.